Stullemon/emulemorph/emule/readme.txt

 -Updating from an earlier version of eMule: The best way to do this is simply to download the .zip file (not the installer), and unzip the new emule.exe to your old emule directory, overwriting the previous one.
+THis works for official emule and for the morph mod.

 CONFIGURATION:
 --------------
+-RUn the emule.exe

+-If this is your first run RUn the wizaard, if it is a upgrade you might wnat to cancel to keep your current settings.

+or...

 -Go to the "Preferences" tab